-australia is regarded as the nation of travelers, considering the large numbers of residents who have family ties abroad.
+Australia is regarded as the nation of travellers, considering the large numbers of residents who have family ties abroad.

 Despite this interesting fact, taking children overseas has become one of the common issues that arise between separated parents.
 Normally, some parents would argue that their children might at risk of abduction.

 If both parents cannot agree on whether or not the child can go overseas, the court will have to exercise its jurisdiction over the family matter and decide with the presumption that it is in the best interest of the child.

 Where there is no fear of international child abduction, the decision can be a lot easier.
 Thus, in an instant where the father invited the son to join his second wedding and the mother agreed to the visit, the court may immediately give permission to go.
 To some extent, the benefit of father-and-son relationship outweighs the risks of abduction.
 However, if the mother argues that the wedding in other place is a significant risk of the child not being returned, the court can render a decision in favour of the mother.